MICA-MNI/micaopen/MPC/README.md

 ### This repo contains

 BigBrain Intensity profiles (parcels x s, where s represents a equivolumetric surface)
-Statistical moments (parcels x m, where m represents the moments: mean, std, skewness and kurtosis)
+Statistical moments (parcels x m, where m represents the moments: mean, SD, skewness and kurtosis)
 Microstructure profile covariance (MPC) matrices (parcels x parcels, in the same order as profiles)

 Profiles and moments are available with and without regression for the midsurface y-coordinate.